catspeed-cc/tokenserver-debian/README.md

 Dockerized token server for catspeed fork found at https://github.com/catspeed-cc/invidious - based on Debian

 The project was basically finished in ~12 hours for the anonymous token pre-generator.
-Everything _was_ working, however something got buggered up and I cannot find the problem.
-So I've decided to move on to the token server and abandon the token pre-generator.
+Everything _was_ working, however something got buggered up and I could not find the problem.
+So I decided to move on to the token server and abandon the token pre-generator.
 You will still be pre-generating tokens though, because pulling them out of redis is the fastest way to get a response to the client.

 I will also be moving the stats calculator here, to keep everything neat and tidy in this project, and also remove even more load off the invidious process/container.
 Eventually all that the invidious process/container will be doing is making redis calls.